seanrobenalt/good_receipt/README.md

 # Good Receipt Gem

-The "good_receipt" gem is a Ruby library for generating and managing receipts.
+This gem is a Ruby library for generating and managing receipts.
 This document provides instructions on how to install the gem, set configuration variables, retrieve a Google Cloud Storage key file, and use the `GoodReceipt::Receipt` class to create receipts.

 ## Installation